Healthy Homes Assessment Pukahu

 Rental Property Home Assessments Pukahu

-The areas of rental property that are affected by the Healthy Homes Standards in Pukahu include each:
+Property rental areas that are affected by Health Homes Standards.
+Healthy Homes Standards in Pukahu include each:

 • Living Room